How to Store Macarons?

 Each piece has a filling in-between two shells and the common ingredients used for the filling include chocolate fondue, cream cheese, and fruit purées.

+A lot of our first time customers ask what macarons taste like.
 It is moist and quickly melts when you pop it into your mouth.
 Fresh macarons are crispy on the outside and the inside tastes soft and delicious.

 Not everybody has the time for kitchen-time and thankfully, you can buy your macarons off the shelf without dabbling with ingredients and the oven.